 This thread shows how to use the fullgarf script to create a grating ARF for a particular order and grating of an observation.
 While the mkgarf tool will create a grating ARF for an individual chip given an aspect histogram, this script creates ARFs for each chip, creating aspect histograms as necessary.
 The script then combines the individual ARFS into one for the full array.

 For LETG/ACIS-S observations, users will typically make ARFs for the positive and negative first orders of the LEG (i.e., two gratings ARFs in total).
 Typically only very bright sources and/or very long observations will have sufficient counts in higher order spectra that warrant creating higher order ARFs.
 Such ARFs are also useful for analyzing first order gratings spectra of bright sources with pileup.
 For those cases, one typically creates second and third order ARFs as well.
 (See the appendix of Nowak et al. 2008.)

 Thread: Grouping a Grating Spectrum

 In order to use Gaussian statistics to fit a model to a dataset it is often necessary to "group" the data - i.e. combine channels until you have enough counts - before fitting.
 Since it is not possible to group all the rows in a PHA2 spectrum file at once, the individual spectra first need to be "split" from the file with dmtype2split.
 Then the dmgroup tool is used to perform the desired grouping.

-Thread: Measuring Line Parameters with an HETG/ACIS-S Spectrum
+Thread: Measuring Line Parameters with an LETG/ACIS-S Spectrum

-After having created or downloaded a set of PHA2 and response files (RMFs and ARFs), for an HETG/ACIS-S observation, perform a simple fit to one of the line features present in the spectrum.
+After having created or downloaded a set of PHA2 and response files (RMFs and ARFs) for an LETG/ACIS-S observation, perform a simple fit to several of the line features present in the spectra.
 This thread takes the user through a calculation of the error bars on the line normalizations, positions, and widths, and shows how to calculate the line equivalent widths.